Casablanca - Michael Curtiz - Humphrey Bogart - Claude Rains - Paul Henreid - Ingrid Bergman - Rick - Captain Reynaud - Victor Laszlo - Ilsa Lund

 The Maltese Falcon, a 1941 mystery film whose cast was largely reunited for Casablanca, revolves around a statuette of a bird, a widely hunted MacGuffin that initiates and drives the plot.
 Casablanca‘s plot is also sparked and sustained by a treasured object like the metal falcon: the two letters of transit stolen from Nazi couriers, which Ugarte hands to Rick for safekeeping right before his arrest.
 Rick hides the letters in Sam’s piano in the middle of his nightclub, in full view of all his staff and customers.
 In a parallel way, the subject of Casablanca is also hidden in the same piano, in plain sight of everyone watching the movie.
 Yet just as Captain Reynaud fails to find the letters when he ransacks Rick’s Café, it is also easy to overlook the central role of this “thing” in the piano.

 Before we get to this “thing” which goes to the heart of Casablanca and accounts for its lasting appeal across so many generations, let us look first at how the movie speaks to its contemporary audience.
-Casablanca manages, without losing its focus, to combine two simultaneous purposes, one timeless and universal, the other attuned to its historical moment.
+Casablanca manages, without losing its focus, to combine two simultaneous purposes: one timeless, and one tailored to its historical moment.

 Casablanca - Michael Curtiz - Dooley Wilson - Humphrey Bogart - Sam - Rick - piano